-11.10 This Schedule identifies the envelope within which the quay will be constructed.
-It is required to be identified for the purposes of the deemed marine licence (Schedule 5) and to identify the limits within which the quay will be constructed (Works No.2).
+This Schedule identifies the envelope within which the quay will be constructed.
+It is required to be identified for the purposes of the deemed marine licence (Schedule 5) and for the purposes of the description of the works (Schedule 1 -to identify the limits within which the quay will be constructed (Works No.2).